Skip to main content

 How to help prevent infection and sepsis

-It's not always possible to prevent maternal sepsis.
+It's not always possible to prevent sepsis during or after pregnancy.

 There are things you can do to help prevent infections that can lead to sepsis.